bklavet/Alexa-yun-pi-garagedoor/README.md

     THIS FIRST STEP IS ESSENTIAL AND SHOULD NOT PROCEED FURTHER UNTIL THIS HAS BEEN COMPLETED!!!!

 2. Next you will need a Nearbus account.
-    Go hear and set up an account. http://nearbus.net/index.php
+    Go here and set up an account. http://nearbus.net/index.php
     Click on Device List and select the HELLO WORLD example or go here: http://nearbus.net/wiki/index.php?title=App_Note_1218_-_Hello_World